shittu33/MySQlite/README.md

     }
 ```

-###### To customize your own table you might have to extend from Table Class,and with extention enough extention funtion, may be you don't!
+###### To customize your own table you might have to extend from Table Class,and with enough extention funtions, may be you don't!

 ```Kotlin
 cass NoteTable(database: DatabaseCreator?) : Table(